 Commercial property finance

 Having made a successful bid, you need to pay a deposit, which is usually 10% of the property price.
-This has to be paid straight away so you need to ensure the funds are readily available before the auction starts.
+This has to be paid straight away.
+Therefore, you need to ensure the funds are readily available before the auction starts.
 You usually then have 28 days to pay the balance meaning your auction finance needs to be arranged beforehand.
 Unless you are a cash buyer, you will need to arrange a commercial mortgage.
 Ask your Welling or Pimlico mortgage broker to arrange a mortgage in principle for you.
 You can take it with you to the auction as evidence of how much the lender is prepared to offer you as a loan.

 After your winning bid has been made, you need to contact your mortgage broker to proceed with the full application.
 As it’s such as short time frame until completion, you may prefer to take advantage of a short-term lending option, such as a bridging loan, for peace of mind.
 This ensures the transaction goes through smoothly while your commercial mortgage is being processed.